maxlath/wikibase-cli/docs/write_operations.md

 Those credentials will be **saved in clear text** (Run `wb config path` to know where).
 This allows not having to re-enter credentials everytimes, but it can problematic on a non-personal computer: in such a case, make sure to run `wb config clear` once you're done.

-The following documentation often assumes that the Wikibase instance we work with is Wikidata (using the `wd` command, which is just an alias of the `wb` command bound to Wikidata config), unless specified otherwise (using the `wb` command and custom instance host (`-i`) and SPARQL endpoint (`-e`).
+The following documentation often assumes that the Wikibase instance we work with is Wikidata (using the `wd` command, which is just an alias of the `wb` command bound to the Wikidata config), unless specified otherwise (using the `wb` command and custom instance host (`-i`) and SPARQL endpoint (`-e`).

 ## Summary